-I use Group Policy Editor to configure a lot of settings on Windows 11 or Windows 10.
-Recently when I tried opening it from Run prompt or directly through Control Panel, I received an error stating—Failed to open the Group Policy Object on this computer.
+I use Group Policy Editor to configure many settings on Windows 11 or Windows 10.
+Recently, when I tried opening it from the Run prompt or directly through the Control Panel, I received an error stating—Failed to open the Group Policy Object on this computer.
 You might not have the appropriate rights — unspecified error.
-If you get the same error, then here is how you can quickly fix the issue and gain back access to the Group Policy Editor.
+If you get the same error, here is how you can quickly fix the issue and gain access to the Group Policy Editor.

 Failed to open the Group Policy Object on this computer